TruongQuan777/Computer-Architecture/Microprocessor/Single_Cycle_Processor/docs/brief.md

-## Purpose
+# Single Cycle Processor
-Customize a single-cycle processor.
+This directory contain my work on customizing a single-cycle processor.
 Many of the verilog files here are taken from the book "Digital Design and Computer Architecture, RISC-V Edition" by Sarah Harris.
 Others are my own design
 ## Folder structure
 The original control unit, datapath, and other building blocks are copied from the book above for convenience and placed directly under the /src directory.
 The original testbench and memory files from the Sarah Harris book are placed under the /tb directory.